codahale/belvedere/README.md

 gcloud builds submit --config ./examples/nginx-frontend/cloudbuild.yaml ./examples/nginx-frontend/
 ```

-This will result in images for the app and the frontend proxy being built and pushed to Google Container Registry in the GCP project.
+This will result in images for the application and the frontend proxy being built and pushed to Google Container Registry in the GCP project.

 ### Configuration

-App configuration lives in a YAML file.
+Application configuration lives in a YAML file.
 Check out `examples/helloworld.yaml` for an example.
 Belvedere requires a Google Compute Engine machine type and a Docker image URL for the app's main container.